AmarMuric04/Lelegram/README.md

 29. Voice chat (Live chat, Screen-sharing, Camera...)
 30. Mentions (@...),
 31. Read Receipts

 And more!

+Project started 4th of February 2025, finished 25th of Februrary 2025.

 To use the app, change the .env.test file's name to just .env